DmitriiPodgalo/Vagus/README.md

     - Warning - if any sequence is present in more than 5% of all reads.
     - Failure - if any sequence is present in more than 10% of all reads.

+# Try it!
-You can test the Vagus with examples .fastq file in `./Test_data` directory.
+You can test the Vagus with example .fastq file in `./Test_data` directory.

 See below for a description of how to install using pip or poetry and how to get started.

 While the program is running, the progress of the work is displayed in the console.

+# Requiered dependencies
 Required Python version [3.9-3.10].

-# Requiered dependencies
 All dependencies can be installed via pip or poetry.
 ``` console
 Jinja2 = "3.0.2"